riflosnake/HumanCursor/README.md

 - `cursor.control_scroll_bar()`: Sets the scroll bar to a certain level, can be a volume, playback slider or anything.
 Level is set by float number from 0 to 1, meaning fullness
 - `cursor.scroll_into_view_of_element()`: Scrolls into view of element if not already there, it is called automatically from above functions.

-These functions can accept as destination, either the WebElement itself, or a list of 'x' and 'y' coordinates.
+These functions can accept as destination, either the `WebElement` itself, or a `list of 'x' and 'y' coordinates`.

 Some parameters explained: